Vuelta a España: The race route and stages

 The course typically includes up to three time trials, and a number of mountain stages.
 Since 1994, and often before (such as in the inaugural edition), the Vuelta finished in the Spanish capital, Madrid, although Bilbao (in the 1950s) and San Sebastián (in the 1970s) were long both recurring finish cities.
 Behind Madrid, three cities share second place for the most Vuelta departures: Gijón, Bilbao, and one time finish city Jerez de la Frontera.
 In 1997, the Vuelta started abroad for the first time, in Lisbon, Portugal.
 The first ever Vuelta to start outside the Iberian Peninsula took place in 2009, when the Dutch city of Assen hosted the prologue of the 64th Vuelta.
 The 2025 Vuelta started in Turin, Italy on 23 August, 2025.

 Lagos de Covadonga is one of the most important climbs in the modern history of the Vuelta.
-The road that leads to the lakes starts at Covadonga and is 12.6 kilometres long at an average gradient of 7.3% (height gain: 1056 m).
-The most demanding section is La Huesera, 7 kilometres from the top of the climb, with an average gradient of 15% during 800 meters.
+The road that leads to the lakes starts at Covadonga and is 12.6 km long at an average gradient of 7.3% (height gain: 1,056 m).
+The most demanding section is La Huesera, 7 km from the top of the climb, with an average gradient of 15% during 800 m.
 It was featured for the first time in 1983 with the victory of Marino Lejarreta, who was in a fierce battle with Bernard Hinault for overall victory.
 This was the same Vuelta that saw Hinault, Greg LeMond and Laurent Fignon all riding on the same team.
 Stage 7 of the 2023 La Vuelta Femenina ended at Lagos de Covadonga, with Dutch cyclist Demi Vollering placing first.

-In 1999, for the first time, the course crossed the Alto de L'Angliru in Asturias, which climbs 1,573 meters (5,160 feet) over 12.9 km (8 mi.) with grades as steep as 23.6 percent (at Cueña-les-Cabres), making it one of the steepest climbs in Europe.
+In 1999, for the first time, the course crossed the Alto de L'Angliru in Asturias, which climbs 1,573 m (5,160 ft) over 12.9 km with grades as steep as 23.6% (at Cueña-les-Cabres), making it one of the steepest climbs in Europe.
 Credit for the discovery of this climb and its addition to the Vuelta goes to Miguel Prieto.